 In addition to the expansion of course offerings, the School completed a substantial revision of its academic policies in 2017.
 The policies contain (a) a new grading scale and suggested grade distribution, (b) new advancement requirements, (c) revised attendance requirements, and (d) new examination protocols.

 The quality of the School’s faculty complements its curriculum.
 The 43 adjunct professors collectively have more than 1,200 years of practice experience.
 Eleven are judges, and one is a former member of the Tennessee Supreme Court.
 Several have received adjunct appointments at other colleges, universities, and law schools.
-Current faculty members have earned law degrees at Cumberland School of Law, Fordham University, George Washington University, Georgetown University, Harvard University, Interamerican University of Puerto Rico, Loyola Law School (Los Angeles), Nashville School of Law, the Universities of Cincinnati, Kentucky, Memphis, Mississippi, Michigan, Tennessee, Toledo, and Virginia, Vanderbilt University, Wake Forest University, and Wayne State University
+Current faculty members have earned law degrees at Cumberland School of Law, Emory University, Fordham University, George Washington University, Georgetown University, Harvard University, Indiana University – Maurer, Loyola Law School (Los Angeles), Nashville School of Law, the Universities of Cincinnati, Kentucky, Memphis, Mississippi, Michigan, Tennessee, Toledo, and Virginia, Stanford University Vanderbilt University, Wake Forest University, and Wayne State University.

 Faculty members are expected to strike an appropriate balance between the theoretical and practical.
 Their performance is evaluated based on their work with students both inside and outside the classroom, not on the frequency of their publications.
 It is not uncommon for mentoring relationships to grow between students and the faculty, which last long after students graduate and enter the practice of law.